RadicalFx/documentation/docs/behaviors/password.md

 </PasswordBox>
 ```

 where the behaviors xml namespace is defined as: `http://schemas.topics.it/wpf/radical/windows/behaviors`.
-In the same namespace is also defined a `Password` attached property that exposes exactly the same behaviors.
+In the same namespace is also defined a `Password` attached property that exposes exactly the same behavior.

-The password behavior, and the attached property too, exposes also a `Command` property useful to bind a command to the “enter” key when the `PasswordBox` is focused.
+The password behavior, and the attached property too, also exposes a `Command` property useful to bind a command to the “enter” key when the `PasswordBox` is focused.